Home

 • 1 teaspoon basil

-• 2 Tablespoons sun-dried tomatoes, oil-packed
+• 2 Tablespoons sun-dried tomatoes

 • 4 cups Swiss chard (1 large bunch), rinsed and trimmed